-By the Glass: Next time you are in a restaurant where the wine list is taken a bit seriously, eavesdrop on what the sommelier has to say as she moves from table to table.
-The word you'll hear over and over is minerality - or one of its numerous equivalents.
-It is as if American taste and sophistication grew up over night.
-It's all rocks and stones, granite and chalk, limestone, tufa, slate, shale, schist.
-It is not just about fruit anymore.
-It is wonderful news for eaters, because fruit-driven wines, though often gratifying sipped on their own, have always been problematic to pair with food.
+Next time you are in a restaurant where the wine list is taken a bit seriously, eavesdrop on what the sommelier has to say as she moves from table to table.
+The word you'll hear over and over is "minerality'' - or one of its numerous equivalents: granite, limestone, tufa, slate, shale, schist.
+It's as if American taste and sophistication grew up overnight.
+It's not just about fruit anymore.